 Fewer moving parts

 Compared to manual transmissions or the ordinary automatic, CVTs are built from significantly fewer parts.
-And when there’s fewer parts required, the CVT itself becomes less expensive to manufacture.
-That’s an upfront savings that gets passed on to buyers directly as reflected in lower consumer selling prices for vehicles equipped with CVTs.
+And when there are fewer parts required, the CVT itself becomes less expensive to manufacture.
+That’s an upfront saving that gets passed on to buyers directly as reflected in lower consumer selling prices for vehicles equipped with CVTs.

 Lighter, Smaller Design